 The purpose of the Master of Science in Nursing (M.S.N.) and the Post-Master’s Certificate Programs in Nursing Education is to prepare registered nurses in the specialty role of nurse educator for faculty positions in schools of nursing and as clinical educators in health care facilities, in community settings and in other health care organizations.
 The programs are founded on beliefs in a moral community of learners committed to protecting and defending the dignity of every person in a contemporary era of encounter, dialogue, collaborative partnerships, transformation, technology advancement and global interactivity required to promote caring, integrity, diversity and excellence in nursing practice through nursing education.

 Approval and Accreditation

-The Master of Science in Nursing and the Post-Master’s Certificate programs in nursing education are approved by:
+The Master of Science in Nursing and the Post-Master’s Certificate programs in nursing education have received the initial approval of: